noahallen/Avalon/README.md

     npm install
     ```

 7. Download and place the .env file from the Discord into the root directory.
-This file contains the firebase api key and other private information
+This file contains the firebase api key and other private information.
+All of this information will only live locally, do not save it to git.

 ## Regular Development Workflow